qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 If you enjoyed reading this, why not sign up for our [newsletter](https://qdrant.tech/subscribe/?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors) to stay ahead of the curve.

 And, of course, a big thanks to you, our readers, for pushing us to make ranking better for everyone.

-## Appendix: Your Ready-to-Go Code Kit
-Why just read when you try it out?
-We've packed an easy-to-use code kit for you.
-Download it, tinker with it, and start seeing the magic unfold in your own projects.
-It's like a DIY kit for improving your ranking game, and we can't wait to hear how you use it.